 The Republic of Haiti covers 10,700 square miles (about the size of Maryland) and occupies the western third of the Caribbean Island of Hispaniola, which it shares with the Dominican Republic.
 Much of the country is mountainous and many areas are uninhabitable due to rough terrain.
 Haiti’s road system is very primitive and has very few paved highways.
 The average temperature in Haiti ranges from the mid 70’s to the mid 90’s year round, is frequently humid although it can feel cooler in the mountains.

 The name Haiti actually means “mountainous land” in the language of the Arawak and Taíno, the indigenous groups who were the first inhabitants of the island.
 Haiti was settled by the Spanish, but was soon taken over by the French.
 Over the following decades, the French brought hundreds of thousands of people from Africa to work as slaves in the sugar cane fields.
 Haiti quickly became the sugar cane producer of the world.
 In 1804, a great slave revolt led to an end of this abusive colonial system, and Haiti became the first black-led republic of the world.
 Haiti was the second country in the Western Hemisphere, after the United States, to become an independent nation.
 The capital of Haiti is Port-au-Prince.
 There are approximately 7,500,000 citizens living in Haiti.
 It is the poorest country in the Western Hemisphere with 75% of the population living below poverty level.
 Unemployment is about 60%, and the literacy rate is about 55%.
 One in five children will die before their 5th birthday from malnutrition or disease.
 The official languages in Haiti are French and Creole.
 The vast majority of the population speaks only Creole.

-If you feel that adopting a child or children from Haiti is your heart's desire contact A Love Beyond Borders today at 303-333-1572 or fill out the application at Apply for Adoption.
+If you feel that adopting a child or children from Haiti is your heart's desire please fill out the application today at Apply for Adoption.